spring-data-search/spring-boot-starter-data-search-mongodb-demo/README.md

 This is a demo project for the library [spring-boot-starter-data-search-mongodb](https://github.com/commerce-io/spring-boot-starter-data-search)

+### Online Demo
+This demo is deployed on [heroku](https://www.heroku.com/) and sleeps after 30 minutes of inactivity.
+Your first request could be slow if it occurs when the application is sleeping.
+In this case, please retry a few seconds after your first request.

+[https://data-search-mongodb-demo.herokuapp.com/customers](https://data-search-mongodb-demo.herokuapp.com/customers?search=birthDate%20%3E:%201988-01-01%20and%20(emailAddress%20:%20/.*gmail.com/%20or%20emailAddress:%20/.*outlook.com/)&page=0&size=100&sort=coins,desc)

 ### Requirements
 **Java version** 11 or higher (_If java 8 support is needed, please vote for [this issue](https://github.com/commerce-io/spring-boot-starter-data-search/issues/3)_)